Iridar/WOTCIridarAppearanceManager/WOTCIridarAppearanceManager/ReadMe.txt

 You can also work with Uniforms manually using the Manage Appearance screen.

+Uniforms can be shared with mods with character pool files.

 # More info on Appearance Store

 This mod expands the Character Pool so that Character Pool units can benefit from the game's Appearance Store mechanic.